naoshibaikyu/cyborgresistance/halloween.md

 AstroZombieg: Brrraaaiiii-

-UlalaMolly: **[interrupting]** *ACTUALLY* wait a sec, doesn't "eating the brains out of humans" also severely violate the laws of robotics?
+UlalaMolly Annoyed: **[interrupting]** *ACTUALLY* wait a sec, doesn't "eating the brains out of humans" also severely violate the laws of robotics?

 AstroZombieg: ...